pat-s/Website/content/files/r_server_user_guide.md

 * SCOTTY (scotty.geogr.uni-jena.de; 141.35.159.149)
 * SPOCK (spock.geogr.uni-jena.de; 141.35.159.148)

-All are curretnly running on a Debian 9 “stretch” operating system.
+All are currently running on a Debian 9 “stretch” operating system.
 All servers have the same hardware (48 cores, 193 GB RAM) with each AMD core running on 2,1 GHz.
 Your user accounts will work for all four servers.